Chaos-Taxi/Strength-Methodology/_posts/2018-11-08-Agile-Manifesto.md

 #meta: "Springfield"
 ---

 Fast to the point of this post.
-Quotes from Agile Manifesto (http://agilemanifesto.org/principles.html) will be given in
+Quotes from [Agile Manifesto](http://agilemanifesto.org/principles.html) will be given in

->this kind of form
+>this kind of text block

 and our comments will be given in regular indent like this.
 Let's go.